 “Dawson has been planning and building and dreaming of driving a military rig in the July 4th parade, and I have a problem,” I said.

-“Don’t worry, we will get it fixed,” replied my neighbor, Darrell.
+“Don’t worry, we will get it fixed,” replied my neighbor, Daryl.
 “But, this is a goofy homemade kart.
 The engine is an irrigation-line motor and this frame was built in someone’s garage.”

 Every foot of the packed parade route kids yelled out, “How cool!
 I want to do that!” as the Army Club passed.
 Dawson gave thumbs up after thumbs up, bazooka marshmallows sailed into the crowd, and the emcee at the judges’ table exclaimed, “I can’t believe these are second graders!
 What a great Army Club vehicle!”
 The machine fought its way to the end of the route, threatening to die but never giving up.
-After 30 minutes of pure joy and pride, Dawson climbed out, unsnapped his camouflage helmet, high-fived his friends and Bubba and I, stood back, soaked it all in, and glowed.
-His dream came true.
+It was as if Daryl’s gift willed it across the finish line.
+After 30 minutes of pure joy and pride, Dawson pulled to the curb, climbed out, unsnapped his camouflage helmet, high-fived his friends, Bubba and I, and glowed.
+I stood back and soaked it all in.
+His dream had come true.

 A few minutes later a motorcycle pulled up.
 The rider jumped from the bike and took off his helmet.
-It was the mechanic from Darrell’s shop.
+It was the mechanic from Daryl’s shop!

 “Thank you,” I said, with tears in my eyes.
 “You made my son’s dream come true.
 Thank you.”

-Two days later Dawson and I walked up the street to the repair shop, gratitude held in our hearts and hands.
-I gave Darrell a six-pack and Dawson handed them a homemade thank you card—with a drawing of a boy driving a military go-kart.
-Dawson shook Darrell’s hand and told him thanks.
-Glowing with quiet pride, Darrell tacked the drawing on to the wall.
+Two days after the parade Dawson and I walked up the street to a place that had become more than just a repair shop, gratitude held in our hearts and hands.
+I gave Daryl a six-pack and Dawson handed them a homemade thank you card—with a drawing of a boy driving a military go-kart.
+Dawson shook Daryl’s hand and told him thank you.
+Glowing with quiet pride, Daryl tacked the drawing on to the wall.

 “I’m guessing you don’t know this,” he said to me as he pointed to his mechanic.
 “He walked just behind you the entire parade route, carrying his tool kit, staying real close to keep an eye on you.
 We figured he’d better do that in case the go-kart died and he was needed on an emergency basis.”

-My head spun and heart swelled, as I was hit by how much these guys cared.
+My head spun and heart swelled, hit by their caring.
 “Thank you,” I said, “Thank you.”
 Overwhelmed by this act of kindness, Dawson and I turned towards home, as tears again filled my eyes.

-There is no way to truly understand the power of an idea and the depth of compassion.
+There is no way truly to understand the power of a dream and the depth of a gift.
 But on this July 4th, a dad, a son, hard work, dedication, and a loving neighbor brought hope to life.
-Darrell’s giving made one little boy realize that people care and dreams do come true.
-His kindness will ripple out into the universe, forever, like a funky old go-kart with precious cargo aboard that just keeps rolling along.
+Daryl’s giving made one little boy realize that dreams do come true and that people do care.
+His generosity—his great soul —spawned kindness that forever ripples out into the universe, like a funky old go-kart with precious cargo aboard that just keeps rolling along.